netease-im/camellia/docs/redis-proxy/redis-proxy.md

     }
 }
 ```
-the console server have five http api:
+the console server have six http api:
 * /online
 will set a global var to ONLINE
 * /offline